syncfusion-content/winui-docs/winui/Radial-Gauge/getting-started.md

 **4.Initialize the radial gauge control**

-Initialize the SfRadialGauge as a child of any control such as grid, stack panel.
+Initialize the SfRadialGauge as a child of any panel such as grid, stack panel or direct content to the Page.

 {% tabs %}